kberba/jekyll-netlify-boilerplate/pages/about.md

 ---
 layout: page
-title: About
+title: About Me 🌈
 permalink: /about
 section: about
 intro_paragraph: |
-  CS Student
+  CS Student 💻
-  | Certified Pharmacy Technician
+  | Certified Pharmacy Technician 💊
-  | Photographer
+  | Creative Photographer 📸
-  | Lifelong learner
+  | Lifelong learner 💡
 ---

 Hello again!
-You know my name, but who am I exactly?
+You know my name, but who am I exactly? 🤔

 I'm currently a CS student at Oregon State University, living in Long Beach, CA. My first degree was a BS in Pharmaceutical Sciences from UC Irvine.